bbusemeyer/research_tools/pages/plotting.md

 # Plotting data.

+Most everyone at the meeting either always wraps around `Matplotlib` or else, does that but uses GNUplot for quick, anonymous plots.

 ## Matplotlib.

 `fig, ax = subplots(2,1)` is a useful starting point.
 Then work with `ax.plot(...)` and so on.